Skip to content

 PromQL (Prometheus Query Language): The query language for selecting and aggregating Prometheus metrics.
 For example, rate(http_requests_total[5m]) computes the per-second rate of HTTP requests over the last 5 minutes.

 Helm: A package manager for Kubernetes.
-Helm charts bundle Kubernetes manifests, default configuration, and dependencies into installable packages, similar to how apt packages software for Ubuntu.
+Helm charts bundle Kubernetes manifests, default configuration, and dependencies into installable packages, similar to how zypper packages software for SUSE Linux or apt packages software for Debian-based systems.

 Watch for the answers to these questions as you follow the tutorial.